"Success is not the key

 « A model to be meditated » Le Point – may 2014

-Malene Rydahl published her first book“Heureux comme un danois” (Happy as a Dane) by Grasset in France in April 2014.
+Malene Rydahl’s first book “Heureux comme un Danois” (Happy as a Dane) was published by Grasset in France in April 2014.
 The book became a best-seller and was awarded the prize of the most optimistic book in 2014.
-It has been published in Japan, Korea, Taiwan, Russia and will come out later in 2016 and 2017 in Germany, Spain, Poland and the United States.
+It has been published in 12 countries including the United States, Germany, Spain, , Russia, Japan, South Korea and Taiwan.

 About the book